 Mater Maria is a dynamic, high performing school where staff feel supported to provide a quality learning environment for our students.
-On a day-to-day basis, staff members are invited through staff meetings and the College Executive to dialogue satisfaction and/or concerns.
+Staff members are invited through staff meetings and the College Executive to dialogue satisfaction and/or concerns.
 There is wide consultation on all decisions that impact staff, and their voice is heard and acted upon.
 The College is a supportive work environment with a positively engaged staff.
-The low staff turn-over annually would suggest that our staff feel a strong sense of belonging and support in the workplace.
 The acknowledgement of teacher workload issues by CSBB in providing an extra hour per week for collaborative planning was well received by the staff and has provide further opportunities for staff to feel connected and support to our common goals.